Where else have tornadoes brought disaster around the world?

 Bangladesh, 1989

-Marking the world’s deadliest tornado on record, the Daulatpur-Saturia Tornado in central Bangladesh in April 1989 was an estimated 1.5-kilometers (0.93-miles) wide and left a nearly 49-mile “path of death,” reported Al Jazeera.
+Marking the world’s deadliest tornado on record, the Daulatpur-Saturia tornado in central Bangladesh in April 1989 was an estimated 1.5 kilometers (0.93 miles) wide and left a nearly 49-mile “path of death,” reported Al Jazeera.
 In its wake: at least 1,300 people left dead, 12,000 injured and 80,000 homeless, according to official counts.

-''I saw black clouds gathering in the sky,'' Sayeda Begum, a 30-year-old resident of the village of Saturia in Bangladesh’s Dhaka Division, told the New York Times in 1989. ''In moments we found we were flying along with the house.''
+“I saw black clouds gathering in the sky,” Sayeda Begum, a 30-year-old resident of the village of Saturia in Bangladesh’s Dhaka Division, told the Associated Press in 1989.
+“In moments we found we were flying along with the house.”

 Bangladesh, Al Jazeera notes, has a much shorter tornado season than the United States — but it’s often far deadlier.
 The nation has logged several of the most deadly tornadoes on record.
 That’s in part because the nation lacks effective warning systems and tornado shelters, and is home to many buildings unable to withstand the tornadoes’ intense winds.